Dates: 2 – 9 August 2020

 The camp begins with a welcome drink and briefing at 18:30, followed by dinner at the hotel with the coaches and other riders.

-Once back on the valley floor we do a further 25km on the flat nice and easy to spin out the legs before returning to the hotel for lunch.
+Once back on the valley floor the final 5km on the flat are nice and easy to spin out the legs before returning to the hotel for a late buffet lunch.

 Descending is a crucial skill to master if you are going to race in the mountains.
 Our goal today is to help you make a big improvement in your ability to descend fast and safely.